The Translation & Interpreting Center is looking for talented, professional and qualified individuals to join our team.

 Translators and interpreters are preferred to be native speakers and have received their primary education in said language.
-If the interpreter’s native language is English, he or she must hold a college degree in the language that they interpret for.
+If the interpreter’s native language is English, he or she must hold a college degree in the language.

 It is preferred that an interpreter is a member of the Colorado Association of Professional Interpreters.
-Also, it is preferred that a translator is a member of the Colorado Translators Association and The American Translators Association.
+It is preferred that a translator is a member of the Colorado Translators Association or The American Translators Association.

 The Translation & Interpreting Center is in alignment with the Trauma-informed standards of the Substance Abuse and Mental Health Services Administration: